AyubM29/data-analytics-power-bi-report233/README.md

 ### Data Model

-Next, i was tasked with constructing the data model for the project.
+Next, i went on to construct the data model for the project.
 This consisted of creating a Date Table, a star based schema, creating key measures to incorporate important metrics and establishing date and geographic hierachies.

 Creating a Date Table: